Gustrb/roots-toolchain/README.md

 This is a fun side project I want to start working on, I don't really care about contributions, so if any is made I will take into consideration if I want to keep it or not.
 Don't expect to use this code, it is going to be mostly shit, I don't care, this one is a challenge for myself, not a comercial project.

+## Milestones

+- 18, August 2025: I got the lexer being able to lex itself :P. There is still work to be done there, but it is in a nice place